budjb/grails-jersey-request-builder/README.md

 Changelog
 ---------
+**1.0.14**
+* Added UriBuilder and integrated it into the RequestBuilder class.
+UriBuilder can be used independently from RequestBuilder.

 **1.0.13**
 * Added Jersey Server as a dependency of the plugin.
 It's not actually required for the plugin to work, however, when an application shares a tomcat server that _is_